-Justin Gaethje and Glover Teixeira were among the biggest winners of UFC Fight Night 158 at Rogers Arena in Toronto on Saturday.
+Justin Gaethje and Glover Teixeira were among the biggest winners of UFC Fight Night 158 at Rogers Arena in Vancouver on Saturday.

-Tristan Connelly, Uriah Hall and Misha Cirkunov also made their mark in the Octagon.
+Tristan Connelly, Uriah Hall and Misha Cirkunov also made their marks in the Octagon.

 Below is a look at the latest action from Canada.